 - 140F (60C) is the maximum recommended processing temperature for most of our TerraThane geotechnical polyurethanes.

 Re-circulation is typically thought of when the chemical has been allowed to get cold, 50F to 60F (10C to 15.5C) or additional mixing is required.
 This is not the case with TerraThane systems.
-Proper planning is the best way to keep the stored chemical up to recommended temperature for the next day’s projects.
+Proper planning is the best way to keep the stored chemical up to the recommended temperature for the next day’s projects.

 Always consult with NCFI for proper chemical handling and storage recommendations.